danmayer/coverband/README.md

 # Advanced Config

-If you need to configure coverband, this can be done by creating a `config/coverband.rb` file relative to your project root.
+If you need to configure Coverband, this can be done by creating a `config/coverband.rb` file relative to your project root.

 - See [lib/coverband/configuration.rb](https://github.com/danmayer/coverband/blob/master/lib/coverband/configuration.rb) for all options
 - By default Coverband will try to store data to Redis \* Redis endpoint is looked for in this order: `ENV['COVERBAND_REDIS_URL']`, `ENV['REDIS_URL']`, or `localhost`